kjaymiller/frontmatter-check/README.md

 ERROR - Missing field: 'description'
 ```

-You can also be more specific and pass in multiple files and folders
+You can also be more specific and pass in multiple files and folders:

 ```shell
 frontmatter-check pages another_file.md --file-pattern pages/blog/*.md